contember/docs/docs/tenant/users.md

     ]
   ) {
     ok
-    errors {
+    error {
       code
     }
-    result {
-      ...on InviteNewResult {
-        generatedPassword
   }
 }
-  }
-}
 ```

-When a user with given email already exists in a system, he is just added to a project, otherwise a new user is created.
+When a user with given email already exists in a system, he is just added to a project, otherwise a new user is created and login instructions are sent to given e-mail.